pnp/sp-dev-fx-extensions/samples/react-application-injectcss/README.md

 ## Changing the CSS location

-To simplify deployment, the extension looks for a `custom.css` in your tenant's root `Style Library`.
+To simplify deployment, the extension looks for a `custom.css` in your tenant's root `Site Assets`.
 If you wish to use a different CSS name and location, use one of the following approaches:

 ### In the solution